 - Postural modification to rehabilitate the spine and prevent re-injury

-spine At California Pacific Orthopedics, we use a wide variety of treatments to treat back and neck pain.
+At California Pacific Orthopedics, we use a wide variety of treatments to treat back and neck pain.

 Certain spinal conditions may require surgical intervention.
 Some examples include: